 As the advisory group stated, future studies on diagnostic skin cancer tests should recruit patients with suspicious skin lesions at the point where the test under evaluation will be used.

 This logical approach reflects our daily work, especially as a way to further evaluate the latest technology.
-Our London clinics offer reflectance confocal microscopy and optical coherence tomography, which we and our patients benefit from.
+Our London clinic offers reflectance confocal microscopy and electrical impedance spectroscopy, which we and our patients benefit from.

 Apart from greater accuracy in some situations, they are non invasive imaging techniques.
 RCM in particular allows our consultants to carry out a virtual biopsy, with no surgery, or associated risks.